-The Diplomatic Spouses Club of Stockholm (DSCS) is an inclusive association open to all spouses and partners of diplomats accredited to Sweden.
-Established in 1961, DSCS is one of the oldest international associations in the country.
-Our aim is to provide a friendly and respectful environment where members can socialize, share their interests, and enjoy diverse cultures and generations coming together.
+Welcome to the Diplomatic Spouses Club of Stockholm (DSCS) - a vibrant, inclusive community for spouses and partners of diplomats accredited to Sweden.
+Founded in 1961, DSCS stands as one of the oldest and most esteemed international associations in the country, offering a unique platform where cultures merge, friendships blossom, and unforgettable memories are created.

-Membership and Executive Committee
+Membership and Leadership

-DSCS welcomes spouses and partners listed in the Swedish Ministry for Foreign Affairs (MFA) Diplomatic List.
-Our club operates under a democratic governance model, with a President elected by the members during the Annual General Meeting.
-The President appoints an Executive Committee to assist in running the club and serving the needs of our vibrant community.
+As a member of DSCS, you join a distinguished network recognized by the Swedish Ministry for Foreign Affairs (MFA).
+Our club is guided by a democratic governance model, with a President elected by members during the Annual General Meeting.
+The President, supported by an appointed Executive Committee, ensures that the club thrives and meets the diverse needs of our members.